 Self carriage is for riders, too.
 As with horses, self carriage in riders is physical, mental and emotional.
 A rider in self carriage is a pleasure for the horse.
-She gives confidence, and provides information and leadership.
-She influences the greater collection, engagement, suppleness, and expression of her horse.
+She provides leadership and builds confidence without hindering or burdening her horse.
+She develops collection, engagement, expression and self carriage in her horse.
 A rider in self carriage is not at the mercy of, nor subject to, her horse’s movements and preferences.

 A rider in self carriage has influential bio-mechanics, capable of changing how the horse moves and travels.
 Riders in self carriage are stable and maintain a very consistent interface with the horse.
 This requires strength, balance, control, alignment, and feel.
 The goal of a rider is to improve her horse, and to get out of the way and let the horse shine.

 Here are a few things you can expect to learn if you take lessons with me.

 You’ll establish a weight bearing thigh, align your pelvis and ribcage, stabilize your torso, and sort out your asymmetries.

 Your rising trot will become a work of art.
 A very good rising trot will teach you to carry your own weight, control the opening and closing of your hip and knee angles, balance right on the horse’s center of gravity, align your upper body.
 A skillful rising trot connects the horse back to front, as well as right to left and brings his back up.
 It’s an important baseline.

 These skills carry right through to sitting trot, canter, collection, and bend.
 From here, movements are easy and natural.
 Learning to influence your horse is the challenge, but once you achieve influence, movements such as shoulder in, haunches in, half pass, and pirouette become possible, easy, and fun.